 So the kid swallowed whatever protests he had down his throat and followed the lone captain down the road to the empty park.

 Morpheus had to blink for several times to get a clear sight at the park in front of him.
 Two statues could be seen in the middle of the park, one was Neo's replica and another was Trinity's.
-And he couldn't help but clench his fist and grind his teeth.
+And he couldn't help clenching his fist and grinding his teeth.